 In accordance with its mission to support high level research in Belgium, the University Foundation provides financial support towards the publication in high level international journals of scientific papers which report on research in Belgian research groups.
-Financial support may be granted to partially cover the costs due by the author for illustrations, as well as for page charges and for article processing fees.
+Financial support may be granted to partially cover the costs due by the author for illustrations, for page charges and for article processing fees, and for linguuistic control.

 What follows is a list of articles that were subsidized recently by the University Foundation.
 The titles are ordered by year of publication and by title.

 Tosenberger, A. et al. (2017) A multiscale model of early cell lineage specification including cell division, npj Systems Biology and Applications (2017) 3:16 ; doi:10.1038/s41540-017-0017-0.

 Embryonic development is a self-organised process during which cells divide, interact, change fate according to a complex gene regulatory network and organise themselves in a three-dimensional space.
 Here, we model this complex dynamic phenomenon in the context of the acquisition of epiblast and primitive endoderm identities within the inner cell mass of the preimplantation embryo in the mouse.
 The multiscale model describes cell division and interactions between cells, as well as biochemical reactions inside each individual cell and in the extracellular matrix.

 EEG dominant frequency peak differentiates between Alzheimer’s disease and frontotemporal lobar degeneration

 Goossens, J. et al (2017) EEG dominant frequency peak differentiates between Alzheimer’s disease and frontotemporal lobar degeneration.
 Journal of Alzheimer’s Disease vol. 55 pp. 53-58.